lvRainman/destroy-ios-steps/README.md

 https://github.com/PowerShell/Win32-OpenSSH/releases/ get Latest
 Unzip wherever you like

-run GitBash(AS ADMINISTRATOR, TO GET ROOT AUTHORITIES), cd .. into directory you installed OpenSSH into
+run GitBash(AS ADMINISTRATOR, TO GET ROOT AUTHORITIES), cd .. into directory you installed OpenSSH into, and
 type: powershell.exe -ExecutionPolicy Bypass -File install-sshd.ps1

-then generate keys:
-type: ssh-keygen.exe -A

 OPEN 22 PORT FOR CONNECTION:
 Open POWERSHELL (AS ADMINISTRATOR, AGAIN):